Blog-Details

 7. Signatures of the authorized signatories of the bank or financial institution

-Procedure for Obtaining Sale Certificate under SARFAESI Act:
+Procedure for Obtaining a Sale Certificate under the SARFAESI Act

 The procedure for obtaining a Sale Certificate under SARFAESI Act is as follows: